ar-to/summarization-app-fe/README.md

 # Capix Software Engineer Take-home Challenge

 Welcome to the Capix take-home challenge!
 We’re excited to see what you can build and hope you enjoy the process.
 In this exercise, you’ll create a full-stack web app that helps users quickly understand the content of files in a directory.
-You’ll have till **12 PM EST on Tuesday, Oct 22nd** to complete this, and we’re here to support you if any questions come up—just reach out to us at [hiring@capix.ai](mailto:hiring@capix.ai), we will do our best to respond to you promptly.
+You’ll have till **12 PM EST on Tuesday, Oct 22nd** to complete this, and we’re here to support you if any questions come up—just reach out to us at [tech@capix.ai](mailto:tech@capix.ai), we will do our best to respond to you promptly.

 ## **Project Overview**